koding/koding/README.md

 ### Installing

-After installing Go 1.5, the `GO15VENDOREXPERIMENT` flag needs to be set to the value of `1`.
-This flag tells Go to import packages from the vendor directory first.
+After installing Go 1.5, the `GO15VENDOREXPERIMENT` environment variable needs to be set to the value of `1`.
+This environment variable tells Go to import packages from the vendor directory first.
 This can be done in your Shell RC _(`.bashrc`, `.config/fish/config.fish`, etc)_.
 Example:

 Bash: